leoCottret/cbn-leocottret-mods/GAME_TOOLS/VEHICLE_CREATION_HELPER/README.md

 	- most of the time, your first row will have some kind of ram, so if you use a rectangle shape vehicle, you just have to go up one tile
 - most of the time, this will be your second row, because the first will have some kind of ram
 - start the script, switch back to the game, and (hopefully) be amazed
+	- if you use the windows version, just double click the .exe
+	- if you use the python version
+		- install python3
+		- try to execute the script `python3 vch.py`, it will most probably warn you about missing libraries
+		- install all the missing libraries with `pip3 install <missing library name>`, until you can execute the script without error

 #### Important notes
 - **you can stop the script at any time by pressing Left Control**